What to Eat in Jurong West: Top 3 Hawker Centre

-Boon Lay Power Nasi Lemak is not just popular in Jurong West but also across Singapore.
+Boon Lay Power Nasi Lemak is popular in Jurong West and across Singapore.
 This stall has been serving good food since 1971.
-Their central kitchen is always busy cooking authentic Nasi Lemak and their set dishes.
+Their central kitchen always cooks authentic Nasi Lemak and their set dishes.

-In what to eat in Jurong West, This place is better than other places that serve nasi lemak because they use the freshest ingredient every day.
+In what to eat in Jurong West, This place is better than other places that serve nasi lemak because they use the freshest ingredient daily.
 They also did fast but still kept the quality of the food.
 The food that they serve is always warm and freshly made.

 You can locate this stall at 01-06 Boon Lay Place Market and Food Village.